Medical Schools in Texas: How to Get In (2025)

 In putting together the following statistics, we noticed the following:

-• Several Texas medical schools enjoy strong rankings, with seven appearing in the 2023 U.S. News Research rankings and two falling in the top 25.
+• Several Texas medical schools enjoy strong rankings, with four achieving ‘Tier 1’ status in the 2024 U.S. News Research rankings.

 • Texas residents are invited to interview at Texas medical schools at much higher rates than non-residents.
 There are a couple of reasons behind this: